IGassmann/personal-website/src/content/posts/how-to-optimize-the-performance-of-a-webflow-page.md

   - Audit and remove unused scripts
   - Migrate scripts to Segment when available as a [cloud-mode destination](https://segment.com/docs/connections/destinations/#connection-modes)
 - Remove unused [pages](https://university.webflow.com/lesson/pages-panel#deleting-pages) and [symbols](https://university.webflow.com/lesson/symbols#delete-a-symbol)

+If there’s enough demand for the following optimizations, I will post a new blog post covering them.
+Tweet me [@i_gassmann](https://twitter.com/I_Gassmann) to let me know if you want to see me cover these topics.